t1nky/react-native-nitro-toast/README.md

   haptics: true,
 });

-// Manual loading toast (sticky) const id = showToast('Loading...', { type: 'loading' });
+// Manual loading toast (useful for loading or sticky toasts) const id = showToast('Loading...', { type: 'loading' });
-// Dismiss the toast when your async work is done
+// Dismiss the toast when your async work is done dismissToast(id);
-// (useful for loading or sticky toasts) dismissToast(id);
 ```